mhenrixon/sidekiq-unique-jobs/README.md

 sidekiq_options on_conflict: :reschedule
 ```

 This strategy is intended to be used with `WhileExecuting` and will delay the job to be tried again in 5 seconds (this delay can be configured via `sidekiq_options schedule_in: {seconds}`).
-This will mess up the sidekiq stats but will prevent exceptions from being logged and confuse your sysadmins.
+This will mess up the Sidekiq stats but will prevent exceptions from being logged and confuse your sysadmins.

 ### Custom Strategies